-This is a repost of the original version from the extinct Bitrise tech blog (mid 2016).
+The original version of the article was published on the extinct Bitrise tech blog (early 2016).
 I wanted to keep this important piece to live longer.

 Imagine the biggest pain in iOS delivery.
 I guess many of you are thinking about code signing now.
 But why is it so bad?

 ..is the process necessary for you to do as a developer to deliver your amazing applications to your users' iPhones, iPads, watches, TV-s or Macs.
 That is how you prove you are a certified third party and leave your fingerprint on all of your products.

 ..you would just open your Xcode and press play.
 This way in real life you will see an alert saying something is missing and you can let Xcode fix the issue, but usually it's not going to help.

 You might even want to replace the "Fix Issue" button with @neonacho's to be on the safe side.

 Also what happens if you are in a CI environment and have no idea which identity and profile to export and upload and, come on, how secure is that exactly?

 There are several ways to solve all the code signing issues with different tools, so let me introduce some.